Sibghatullah-Laghari/mediconnect/DEPLOYMENT.md

 * The database is not publicly accessible.
 * Flyway migrations complete successfully.
 * Health endpoints report the application as healthy.
-* The CI pipeline passes before releasing a new version.